 Gold is a very stable metal in that it stands the test of time and is not known to rust, fade, or diminish.
 Being of the softer metals it is easy to work with and ideal for shaping into beautiful jewelry pieces.
 Being as soft as it is, when working with gold, jewelers will mix additional alloys with gold to strengthen it and increase its durability.
 The alloys are typically a mixture of nickel, zinc, copper and silver.

-The addition of these alloy metal mixes affect the ultimate color of the gold.
+The addition of these alloy metal mixes affects the ultimate color of the gold.
 You may have seen engagement ring sets that use white gold bands, yellow gold, or other gold colors.
 These are created by adjusting the ratio of the alloys that are mixed with the pure gold.

 What is the Ideal Karat Gold?

 14K gold bands and rings are the most popular used today as they represent a compromise between color, durability, and value.
 A 14K gold engagement ring will contain 14 karats alloy mixed in relation to pure gold.
-10K gold wedding bands are less popular but will include some cost benefits that ought be considered.
+10K gold wedding bands are less popular but will include some cost benefits that ought to be considered.
 Knowing what your gold karat is will help you choose.

 Make the right choice for your diamond wedding rings, and check out our free guide on how to buy a diamond.
 Talk to our expert gemologists for free recommendations and information on how to find the best diamond for your most special moments.